LsNonce/LsNonce/README.md

 - 👋 Hi, I’m @LsNonce
-- 👀 I’m interested in Design
+- 👀 I’m interested in Proggraming
-- 🌱 I’m currently learning AE
+- 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on Discord
+- 💞️ I’m looking to collaborate on any IT company
 - 📫 How to reach me idk

 <!---